Learning Express.js Properly: Part 1 From Basics to Advanced [Basic Level]

 • Handling JSON and Form Data

-• How to use Params and Query String
+• How to use Params and Query Strings

-• A collection of middleware examples frequently used in practice
+• Collection of middleware examples frequently used in practice

 🏛 Section 4.
-Express 201: Structuring the View Engine and Router
+Express 201: View Engines and Router Structuring

-• Understanding the difference between CSR and SSR and the flow of operations
+• Understanding the differences and operational flows between CSR and SSR

 • Rendering dynamic pages with EJS templates

-• Practice EJS grammar such as conditional statements, loops, and include statements
+• Hands-on practice with EJS syntax, including conditional statements, loops, and includes

-• Separation and modularization of routers by functional unit
+• Separating and modularizing routers by functional units

-• Organizing various response methods (send, json, status, etc.)
+• Summary of various response methods (send, json, status, etc.)

-• Hands-on experience with managing state through cookies
+• Hands-on practice with state management using cookies.

 🚨 Section 5.
-Express 301: Error Handling and Exception Handling
+Express 301: Error Handling and Exception Response

-• Learn useful exception handling methods in practice
+• Learning practical exception handling methods useful in the field

 📝 Section 6.
 Memo Project: Mastering Express with CRUD

-• Start by setting up the entire folder structure.
+• Starting from setting up the entire folder structure

-• Implementing membership registration, login, and logout functions
+• Implementation of sign-up, login, and logout functions

-• Creating a Note List API based on login status
+• Creating a memo list API based on login status

-• Custom middleware and exception handling logic that appear intermittently are also configured.
+• Constructing custom middleware and exception handling logic that appear throughout the process.

-This is not a course that simply teaches grammar and functions.
+This is not just a lecture where you simply learn syntax and functions.

-👀 A visually centered lecture where you can see and understand all concepts
+👀 A visual-oriented lecture where you see and understand every concept.

-Routing, middleware chains, HTTP request flow, SSR/CSR structures, error handling, CRUD logic—
+from routing, middleware chains, and HTTP request flows to SSR/CSR structures, error handling, and CRUD logic—

 📷 Flowchart + Concept Explanation + Code Practice = Complete Understanding